akshaya522/Human-Computer-Interface-/README.md

 # Human-Computer-Interface

-This repo contains Lo-fi and Hi-fi user interface designs for an university module on User Interface Design and User Experience Rules.
+This repo contains Lo-fi and Hi-fi user interface designs for an "Multiversal Universe" kiosk as part of an University module on User Interface Design and User Experience Rules.